 Everything your staff does on company time – and on company resources – is important.
-Time spent on social media and video streaming sites can seriously hamper productivity, and visiting objectionable sites on company PCs can subject your business to serious legal risks, including costly harassment suits from staffers who may be exposed to offensive content.
+Time spent on social media and video streaming sites can seriously hamper productivity, and visiting malicious sites on company PCs can subject your business to serious legal risks, including costly harassment suits from those who may be exposed to offensive content.

-What I mentioned above don’t quite fit the job descriptions of your employees, do they?
 Other consequences may be far worse than mere productivity loss or a little legal hot water.
-Either unintentionally or maliciously, employees can reveal proprietary information, jeopardizing business strategy, customer confidentiality, data integrity, and more.
-And, of course, unchecked Web activity can expose your network and systems to dangers from malware and other intrusions.
+Either inadvertently or deliberately, employees can reveal proprietary information, jeopardizing business strategy, customer confidentiality, data integrity, and more.
+And, of course, unchecked Web activity in your fiber internet Philippines can expose your network and systems to dangers from malware and other intrusions.

 Here are some tips on how to monitor your employees the right way:

-For a small business, you have several good ways to achieve endpoint security.
+There are several good ways to achieve endpoint security for small businesses according to IT managed services provider.
 You can install a Web-hosted system that combines software on the PC with remote monitoring services to protect your computers and enforce compliance with company policies.
 You can combine a few complementary tools, such as a desktop security suite and professional tracking software.
-For example, Veriato 360 can give you a real-time look at employees’ screens and see if they are actually doing their tasks.

 What You Should Do